julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

   you would have to edit the `registry.xml' to ensure the `hostname' element is correct.
-For your own cloud VMs, work with `support-idd@unidata.ucar.edu' to devise a correct `hostname' element so that LDM statsitics get properly reported.
+For your own cloud VMs, work with `support-idd@unidata.ucar.edu' to devise a correct `hostname' element so that LDM statistics get properly reported.
 Here is an example `hostname' element `unidata-server.azure.unidata.ucar.edu'.